yeoshuheng/LC-LoRA/README.md

 ### Introduction

-Compression mechanism for model branches using Low-Rank Approximation and delta-encoding.
+Sequential compression framework for model training using Low-Rank Approximation and delta-encoding.
+Aimed to support diverging branches in model training process too.

 ### Credits